SOMEWHERE IN TRANSLATION:

 For his part, Whedon had the implicitly Coppola linked Natasha ‘Black Widow’ Romanoff-played again by Johansson-team up again with the rest of the dissembling Avengers for more CGI enhanced superheroic satire in the allegorical film, THE AVENGERS: AGE OF ULTRON (2015).
 For their part, the Russo Brothers also implicitly linked Coppola to Black Widow-played again by Johansson-and ironically had her fight with a group of mostly and implicitly Canadian film artist and film ‘scholar’ linked superheroes led by the implicitly Reitman linked Iron Man-played again by Downey jr.-and joined by the implicitly Gardevil linked Peter ‘Spider-Man’ Parker-played by Tom Holland-against a group of implicitly American film artist linked superheroes led by the implicitly Eastwood linked Steve ‘Captain America’ Rogers-played by Evans-in their allegorical and CGI enhanced super satirical film, CAPTAIN AMERICA: CIVIL WAR (2016).
 Curiously, DC Comics and Warner Brothers also implicitly decided that Coppola was worthy of a super satirical roast that year in the implicit form of Diana ‘Wonder Woman’ Prince-inspired by the character created for DC by Doctor William M. Marston in the despairing depths of World War Two, and played by Gal Gadot-who teamed up with the implicitly Gardevil linked Bruce ‘Batman’ Wayne-played by Ben Affleck-and the implicitly Reitman linked Clark/Kal-El ‘Superman’ Kent-played by Henry Cavill-to save the world in the allegorical and CGI enhanced Zack Snyder film, BATMAN V SUPERMAN: DAWN OF JUSTICE (2016).

-As for Coppola, she implicitly and furiously responded to two film artists when she returned to explore the horror of everyday life with a vengeance with Beggs, Coppola, Coppola Roman, Dunst, Fanning, Flack, Phoenix, Roos and Ross with the similar but CGI free allegorical docufeature film, THE BEGUILED (2017), inspired by the allegorical Thomas Cullinan novel, The Beguiled (1966), and by the allegorical Don Siegel film, THE BEGUILED (1971).
+As for Coppola, she implicitly and furiously responded to at least two film artists when she returned to explore the horror of everyday life with a vengeance with Beggs, Coppola, Coppola Roman, Dunst, Fanning, Flack, Phoenix, Roos and Ross with the similar but CGI free allegorical docufeature film, THE BEGUILED (2017), inspired by the allegorical Thomas Cullinan novel, The Beguiled (1966), and by the allegorical Don Siegel film, THE BEGUILED (1971).

-For the sight and sound of Oona Lawrence’s implicitly Kathryn Bigelow linked Amelia ‘Amy’ Dabney coming across Colin Farrell’s wounded Union Army Corporal John Patrick McBurney while out exploring and foraging in a dark, spooky, steamy and sultry Civil War forest in Virginia at the beginning of the film evoked the sight of Gatlin Griffith’s young Henry ‘Hank’ Wheeler being approached by Josh Brolin’s escaped and injured convict Frank Chambers at the beginning of the allegorical Reitman film, LABOR DAY (2013).
+For the sight and sound of Oona Lawrence’s implicitly Bigelow linked Amelia ‘Amy’ Dabney coming across Colin Farrell’s wounded Union Army Corporal John Patrick McBurney while out exploring and foraging in a dark, spooky, steamy and sultry Civil War forest in Virginia at the beginning of the film evoked the sight of Gatlin Griffith’s young Henry ‘Hank’ Wheeler being approached by Josh Brolin’s escaped and injured convict Frank Chambers at the beginning of the allegorical Reitman film, LABOR DAY (2013).
 Indeed, Amy’s pet frog, Henry, shared the first name of Henry Wheeler, affirming an implicit Reitman addressing intent in THE BEGUILED.
 Seeing Amy help Cpl.
 McBurney back to her nearby school, Miss Farnsworth’s Seminary For Young Ladies, so that Nicole Kidman’s Miss Farnsworth could tend to his injuries reaffirmed the implicit Reitman addressing intent of the film, evoking a character named Mrs. Farnsworth-played by Marceline Hugot-seen briefly in a drugstore at the end of LABOR DAY.

 Curiously, however, Miss Farnsworth’s Seminary For Young Ladies also evoked Miss Peregrine’s Home For Peculiar Children run by Eva Green’s eccentric, pipe smoking, shapeshifting and implicitly Bigelow linked Miss Alma Peregrine in the allegorical Burton film, MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN (2016).
 Indeed, the Georgia born and raised Amy’s resemblance to the implicitly Coppola linked Fiona-played by Georgia Pemberton-in MISS PEREGRINE’S HOME FOR PECULIAR CHILDREN implicitly affirmed Coppola’s interest in that film.
 In addition, a ‘Burton’ hidden within the names of Cpl.
 John Patrick McBurney reaffirmed the implicit interest in Burton in the film.